Installing Software Updates

 Ensure that you deploy any pending changes, and wait until the deployment is complete (see the task list to verify).
 The system does not allow you to apply an upgrade if there are pending changes.

-Then, log out of Firepower Device Manager.
+Then, log out from the FDM.
 Do not make any configuration changes while upgrading the software.